 - 2/3 cup organic oats (from Oak Manor in London area, Ontario)

 - 1 cup organic brown sugar (we used the organic brown cane sugar by Camino– gives it a caramel apple flavour; can use cane sugar though)

 - 1/3 cup organic spelt flour (Ian’s the one they grow at the farm – gives it a nice nutty flavour, or oat flour, or for gluten free – quinoa flour)

 - 2 to 3 teaspoons vanilla

-- 1 to 2 teaspoons clubhouse rum (grocery store)
+- 1 to 2 teaspoons clubhouse rum or amaretto

-- Good dash of cinnamon (we use Frontier’s organic korintje cinnamon – the kind your grampa had as a kid)
+- Dash of cinnamon (we use Frontier’s organic korintje cinnamon – the kind your grampa had as a kid)

 - Pinch salt

 Pour over peeled sliced very ripe pears, enough to generously cover in about 2 layers a 8×8 deep pan – approx 6 – 9 pears (from the pears grown on our property)

 Bake at 375°F 20-30 min – until crisp is, well… crispy – if your pears are very ripe, if not, you may need longer.